JetlinFigarez/PRODIGY_CS_04/README.md

 ## 🛡️ PRODIGY_CS_04 — Cybersecurity Task 4: Simple Keylogger
+This is Task 4 of the Cybersecurity track from Prodigy Infotech.

     ⚠️ For Educational & Ethical Use Only
     🧠 Part of the PRODIGY_CS Cybersecurity Series